AntidoteDB/AntidoteDB-documentation/architecture/overview.md

 ![](../.gitbook/assets/architecture.png)

-Each partition in AntidoteDB consists of the following four components:
+Each partition in AntidoteDB consists of the following four components.
+For more details visit the sub-section named after the components.

 ## Log